 I received an advance copy of this book for free.
 Thanks to Entangled Publishing, LLC and NetGalley.

-This was a YA contemporary romance featuring a dancer and a baseball player.
+This was a YA contemporary romance, featuring a fake boyfriend/girlfriend situation.

 I liked both Ayla and Luke in this story, and I liked how Ayla stood up for what she believed, in even when she looked silly doing it.
 I also thought that Luke was a real sweetheart to help Ayla the way he did, even when she was blackmailing him!

 “I was falling for Ayla Hawkins, and I had no idea what to do about it.”

 The storyline in this was about Ayla blackmailing Luke into being her pretend boyfriend to help her win a school election.
 I wasn’t sure about the book at first, but Ayla and Luke really grew on me, and I totally fell in love with them as a couple.